 The BFCC-QIO can also explain your options if you miss the deadline or decide to request a review later.

-To contact your BFCC-QIO for help with filing an appeal, find your BFCC-QIO by using our Locate Your QIO page or the BFCC-QIO contact list below.
+To contact your BFCC-QIO for help with filing an appeal, find your BFCC-QIO in the contact list below.

 BFCC-QIO Contact Information by Region or State